 3. Misdemeanor Crime of Domestic Violence Conviction: 126,169

-This red flag is strictly limited to misdemeanor convictions for abusing a live-in significant other or child — a misdemeanor for violence against a sibling, parent, or an intimate partner who lives out of the home would not disqualify a purchaser (an aspect of the law sometimes referred to as “the boyfriend loophole.” [link]) It only became a prohibiting category after the 1996 passage of Senator Frank Lautenberg’s amendment to the Gun Control Act of 1968.
+This red flag is strictly limited to misdemeanor convictions for abusing a live-in significant other or child.
+A misdemeanor for violence against a sibling, parent, or an intimate partner who lives out of the home would not disqualify a purchaser — an aspect of the law sometimes referred to as “the boyfriend loophole.”
+Domestic violence only became a prohibiting category after the 1996 passage of Senator Frank Lautenberg’s amendment to the Gun Control Act of 1968.

 4. Unlawful User/Addicted to a Controlled Substance: 117,339

 The fourth most common reason for being rejected by a federal background check is also the category that should have stopped Charleston Church shooter Dylann Roof from getting his Glock, since Roof had confessed to illegal possession of a controlled substance.
 Despite the fact that the National Institutes of Health estimates almost 25 million Americans used an illicit drug in the past month, NICS only has about 24,000 active drug-related records.

 Many states have their own additional categories of prohibited purchasers that they report to NICS.
 South Carolina, for example, denies the right to own a gun to anyone known to abuse alcohol.
 The federal government has no such disqualifier, despite being the substance known to be most associated with gun violence.

 Though restraining orders only remain in NICS temporarily, as opposed to convictions for crimes which are permanently prohibiting, gun restrictions on those who have received such orders are believed to be among the most effective reducers of domestic homicide.
 Sixty percent of intimate partner homicides are committed with guns, and the risk of death grows five-fold if a woman is in an abusive relationship with a man who has access to a gun.